jvancil/First-Repo/README.md

 # First-Repo
-Fisrt repository - to be used for testing and figuring stuff out.
+First repository - to be used for testing and figuring stuff out.
+John Vancil - jvancil@ostusa.com